-IMTAL (International Museum Theatre Alliance) Europe (I’m a member) offer some useful definitions of the different types of live interpretation.
+IMTAL (International Museum Theatre Alliance) Europe offer some useful definitions of the different types of live interpretation.

 Past Pleasures’ Live Interpretation Overview is also useful.

-I have worked as a live interpreter for the National Trust at Bodiam Castle for over five years.
-I am now Visitor Experience Officer (Storytelling) at the Castle but still do a few days a month as a medieval character.
-I work as William the Forester, Sir Edward Dallinridge and Benet the Baker amongst many others.
+I worked as a live interpreter for the National Trust at Bodiam Castle for over six years.
+I am now Visitor Experience Officer (Storytelling) at the Castle.
+I worked as William the Forester, Sir Edward Dallingridge and Benet the Baker amongst many others.